Photo of the courtyard at the Dar Ben Gacem Hotel in Tunis, from my own collection. 🙂

 A few weeks ago, I visited Tunisia.
-Just the idea of setting foot on African soil was thrilling to me, and even more so because I was visiting a Muslim-majority country.
+I love to travel, and Just the idea of setting foot on African soil was thrilling to me, and even more so because I was visiting a Muslim-majority country.
 Tunisia is where the Arab Spring began in December of 2010, following the self-immolation of Mohamed Bouazizi in Sidi Bouzid.

-The town of Sidi Bou Said (not to be confused with the aforementioned Sidi Bouzid, which is a different place, 300 km away) was my first stop, and while it’s quite lovely, it’s a bit of a tourist trap.
+The town of Sidi Bou Said was my first stop.
+Note this is not the aforementioned Sidi Bouzid, which is a different place, 300 km away.
+While Sidi Bou Said quite lovely, it’s a bit of a tourist trap.
 Situated along the coastline, the town reminds me of the coastal towns of Greece.
-The smooth white buildings are decorated with blue accents and deep green vines with sprays of pink flowers.
+The town has mostly smooth white buildings decorated with blue accents and deep green vines with sprays of pink flowers.
 There are a few restaurants and lots of shops where you can buy trinkets.
-It’s worth visiting, but I was eager to see Tunis, which is about a 20 minute cab ride away.
+It’s worth visiting, but I was eager to see Tunis, which is about a 20-minute cab ride away.

-The lovely St George’s Anglican Church graces the downtown, near the famous arch that precedes the bazaar.
+The lovely St George’s Anglican Church graces the downtown, near the famous Bab El Bahr (Door of the Sea), a Tunisian Triumphal arch, that precedes the bazaar.
 The day I visited the bazaar it was sunny and 90°F (~32°C).
-The bazaar was packed with people, and became even more crowded as the evening approached.
-By 5 PM, the bazaar begins to shut down, and by 7 PM, the shops are shuttered and the crowds have gone.
+Visitors packed the place.
+It became even more crowded as the evening approached.
+By 5 PM, the bazaar begins to shut down.
+By 7 PM, the shops are shuttered and the crowds have gone.

 Near the bazaar is the only obvious masjid I saw in Tunis.
-Al-Zaytuna stands out in part because there are so few, especially compared to places like Istanbul.
-I don’t remember hearing the adhan at all while visiting Tunis, whereas it rung out over the land in Istanbul.
-This absence was disappointing, since I so love to hear the call to prayer.
+Al-Zaytuna stands out in part because there are so few.
+Especially compared to places like Istanbul.
+I don’t remember hearing the adhan at all while visiting Tunis, whereas it rang out over the land in Istanbul.
+This absence was disappointing since I so love to hear the call to prayer.